 Skin Cancer Staging

 If the biopsy shows that you have skin cancer you will be referred to a cancer specialist, known as an oncologist.
 Whether melanoma or nonmelanoma skin cancer, your oncologist needs to know the extent (stage) of the disease.
 Staging is a careful attempt to learn how thick the tumor is, and if it has spread.
-If the tumor is thick, the doctor may order chest x-rays, blood tests, and scans of the liver, bones, and brain.

 Knowing the stage of your cancer helps your cancer doctor:

 - Understand how serious your cancer is and your chances of survival

 - Identify clinical trials that may be treatment options for you

 In some cases, the oncologist may check your lymph nodes to stage the cancer (such surgery may be considered part of the treatment because removing cancerous lymph nodes may help control the disease).